-- Public allowed to comment?
-Check this box if non-subscribers will be allowed to make comments on articles - Public comments moderated?
-If you check this box, non-subscriber comments will be hidden from readers until they have been reviewed by a staff member - Use CAPTCHA to prevent spam?
-The reader must type in random letters or numbers shown before they can post a comment - Moderator address If comments are moderated, each time a comment is posted an email is sent to this address, such as 'editor@example.com' - From address is the sender email address shown on the email sent to the moderator, which should be a valid address in case of bounces.
-An address such as 'robot@example.com' is suitable
+- Comments are enabled?
+Check this box if you would like your readers to be able to comment on articles - Public (anonymous) comments are enabled?
+Check this box if readers who are not logged in will be allowed to make comments on articles - Public (anonymous) comments are moderated?
+If you check this box, comments by readers who are not logged in will be hidden from other readers until they have been reviewed by a staff member - Registered users' comments are moderated?
+Check this box to moderate comments by logged-in readers - Moderator address If comments are moderated, each time a comment is posted an email is sent to this address, such as 'editor@example.com' - Moderation emails from address is the sender email address shown on the email sent to the moderator, which should be a valid address in case of bounces.
+An address such as 'robot@example.com' may be suitable - Comments for article are enabled by default?
+If you check this box, then article comments for any new article will default to "enabled" - Captcha is enabled?
+If this box is checked, the reader must type in random letters or numbers shown before they can post a comment, to prove they are human - Comments spam (internal system) blocking is enabled?
+Check this box to activate Newscoop's internal anti-spam system.